Haivision/srt-rfc/draft-sharabayko-srt.md

 reliability over connections with low RTTs, and can not use the bandwidth of network connections to their full extent due to limitations imposed by congestion control.
-Notably, QUIC {{RFC9000}} has been designed to address these problems with HTTP-based delivery protocols in HTTP/3 {{I-D.ietf-quic-http}}.
+Notably, QUIC {{RFC9000}} has been designed to address these problems with HTTP-based delivery protocols in HTTP/3 {{RFC9114}}.
 Like QUIC, SRT {{SRTSRC}} uses UDP instead of the TCP transport protocol, but assures more reliable delivery using Automatic Repeat Request (ARQ), packet acknowledgments, end-to-end latency management, etc.

 ## Secure Reliable Transport Protocol

 Low latency video transmissions across reliable (usually local) IP based networks typically take the form of MPEG-TS {{ISO13818-1}} unicast or multicast streams using the UDP/RTP protocol, where any packet loss can be mitigated by enabling forward error correction (FEC).
 Achieving the same low latency between sites in different cities, countries or even continents is more challenging.
 While it is possible with satellite links or dedicated MPLS {{RFC3031}} networks, these are expensive solutions.
 The use of public Internet connectivity, while less expensive, imposes significant bandwidth overhead to achieve the necessary level of packet loss recovery.
 Introducing selective packet retransmission (reliable UDP) to recover from packet loss removes those limitations.

 Derived from the UDP-based Data Transfer (UDT) protocol {{GHG04b}}, SRT is a user-level protocol that retains most of the core concepts and mechanisms while introducing several refinements and enhancements, including control packet modifications, improved flow control for handling live streaming, enhanced congestion control, and a mechanism for encrypting packets.

 SRT is a transport protocol that enables the secure, reliable transport of data across unpredictable networks, such as the Internet.
 While any data type can be transferred via SRT, it is ideal for low latency (sub-second) video streaming.
 SRT provides improved bandwidth utilization compared to RTMP, allowing much higher contribution bitrates over long distance connections.

 As packets are streamed from source to destination, SRT detects and adapts to the real-time network conditions between the two endpoints, and helps compensate for jitter and bandwidth fluctuations due to congestion over noisy networks.
 Its error recovery mechanism minimizes the packet loss typical of Internet connections.

 To achieve low latency streaming, SRT had to address timing issues.
 The characteristics of a stream from a source network are completely changed by transmission over the public Internet, which introduces delays, jitter, and packet loss.
 This, in turn, leads to problems with decoding, as the audio and video decoders do not receive packets at the expected times.
 The use of large buffers helps, but latency is increased.
 SRT includes a mechanism to keep a constant end-to-end latency, thus recreating the signal characteristics on the receiver side, and reducing the need for buffering.

 Like TCP, SRT employs a listener/caller model.
 The data flow is bi-directional and independent of the connection initiation - either the sender or receiver can operate as listener or caller to initiate a connection.
 The protocol provides an internal multiplexing mechanism, allowing multiple SRT connections to share the same UDP port, providing access control functionality to identify the caller on the listener side.

 Supporting forward error correction (FEC) and selective packet retransmission (ARQ), SRT provides the flexibility to use either of the two mechanisms or both combined, allowing for use cases ranging from the lowest possible latency to the highest possible reliability.

 SRT maintains the ability for fast file transfers introduced in UDT, and adds support for AES encryption.

 # Terms and Definitions